Still kinda wishes he could hang out with Twilight Sparkle.

 Fluttershy considered for a moment.
 “Wyverns aren’t very bright, but they are greedy.
 They're a type of dragon, you know.”
 Catching up, she angled her wings to swoop in along side the laboring unicorn.
 “It probably just saw that you had something and it wanted it for itself.”

 “Well, we’ve gotta get it back,” Applejack said, quickly looking back at them over her shoulder, “or Pinkie may get more than she bargained for comin’ outta that door!”

 The ponies raced after the wyvern, praying all the while that it wouldn’t take an interest in Pinkie Pie bouncing joyfully behind it.
 Twilight’s mind whirled as she struggled to remember everything she could about the reptilian monster.
 She was missing something vital, but the memory seemed to flit just out of reach.

 “Come on, y’all!
 We can’t let it get away!”
 Applejack called from a few lengths ahead.
-Lathered sweat was dropping from her body, but she was determined to keep up the pace for Pinkie’s sake.
-“Y’all gotta give it all ya got!”
+Lathered sweat dripped from her barrel.
+“Y’all gotta give it all you got!”
 Panting, Fluttershy flapped harder, furrowing her brow as she strained.
 Twilight could sympathize.
 Neither of them were tremendous athletes, and Applejack and the wyvern were pulling away from them.

-The forest opened abruptly and the path began to ascend a rocky hill.
+The forest opened abruptly and the path ascended a rocky hill.
 The wyvern flapped above them, shaving splinters from the door as it tightly clutched its prize.
 Close behind, Pinkie was already most of the way up the path.
-Twilight and Fluttershy exchanged a bewildered glance as Pinkie’s voice floated merrily down to them.
+Twilight and Fluttershy exchanged a bewildered glance when Pinkie’s voice floated merrily down to them.

 Oh, the candy and cakes,